-Pad-mounted gear contains high voltage.
+Remote supervisory PME Pad-Mounted Gear operate at high voltage.
 Failure to observe the precautions below will result in serious personal injury or death.

-Some of these precautions may differ from company operating procedures and rules.
-Where a discrepancy exists, users should follow their company's operating procedures and rules.
+Some of these precautions may differ from your company's operating procedures and rules.
+Where a discrepancy exists, follow your company's operating procedures and rules.